OSVR/OSVR-HDK-MCU-Firmware/README.md

 ### Makefile
 Open a command prompt: to make it easier (to avoid needing to provide a full path to `make` in the `shelltools` subdirectory of the Atmel Studio install directory or install your own copy of `make` using [chocolatey](https://chocolatey.org) ) you can choose Tools, Command Prompt in Atmel Studio to open one with the PATH already extended.
 You also need git on your path, for automatic version stamping of builds based on tags - you may instead pass `GIT=c:/path/to/git.exe` as an argument to `make` if git isn't on your PATH.

 Change directory to the source tree, subdirectory `Source Code/Embedded/makefile-build`.
-Here, you can run `make` (or `make all`) to build all variants (not just the main variants listed above) and copy their hex files, renamed after their makefile target, to the current directory.
+Here, you can run `make` (or `make all`) to build all variants (not just the main variants listed above) and copy their hex files, renamed after their Makefile target, to the current directory.
 Of course, `make hdk2svr` or any other single target name will just make that one target. `make help` will list some information - but open the Makefile in a text editor for more help.

 This build system is portable to non-Windows installs of `avr-gcc` with `avr-libc`, but has not been rigorously tested on other platforms.
 The Atmel Studio bundled toolchain reports the following: